-“Certainly the country needs humanitarian support and development aid, but the Issaias Afeworki government does not readily allow the EU to ensure a proper follow-up of the use to which these funds are put,” it said.
-“In this case, money given to its Eritrean 'partner' by the European Development Fund amounts to something like a blank cheque and is seen by the people and diaspora as a sign of support for the regime,” it concluded.
+"Once again the EU is preparing to support the Eritrean regime when the country has shown no progress in respect for freedoms, quite the contrary.
+Money given to its Eritrean 'partner' by the European Development Fund amounts to something like a blank cheque and is seen by the people and diaspora as a sign of support for the regime," Reporters Without Borders said.